Seven Weeks. Seven Worlds of Inquiry.

 Time Monday Tuesday Wednesday Thursday Friday

-Theme Day Introduce Inquiry Investigate Build & Test Create & Refine Excursion
+Theme Day Introduce Inquiry Investigate Build & Test Create & Refine Field trip

 10:00 – 10:30 Welcome & Introduction Welcome Game Welcome Game Welcome Game Welcome & Prep